328457036/learngit/readme.txt

-Git is version control sysem
+Git is distributed version control sysem
 Git is free software